falldamagestudio/AssetChangeTracker/README.md

 ## How to use

 - Add this project to your code.
-- Implement the `AssetChangeTracker.IListener` interface in one of your classes.
+- Implement the `AssetChangeTracker.IAssetChangeListener` interface in one of your classes.
 - Register an instance of your class using `AssetChangeTracker.GlobalAssetChangeTracker.AddListener()`.

 ```
-public class ExampleListener : AssetChangeTracker.IListener
+public class ExampleListener : AssetChangeTracker.IAssetChangeListener
 {
     public void OnExists(HashSet<string> assetPaths)
     {